lukekudalis/lukekudalis.github.io/_posts/2014-9-16-ResponsiveImages.md

 #### Using Picturefill to implement responsive images:

-Add these two elements to the head of your document
+Add these two elements to the head of your document:

 ```
 <script>